schmidtvinicius/asr-experiment-1/README.md

 ```

 ## Running utility experiments
-In order the run the experiments on assessing GenGAN's utility, first run the code in the [experiments notebook](./experiments.ipynb).
+In order to run the experiments on assessing GenGAN's utility, first run the code in the [experiments notebook](./experiments.ipynb).
 After that, you can run the [utility notebook](utility.ipynb).
 Make sure you activate the nemo environment for running these notebooks, e.g.:

 If it's your first time running the script:
 ```bash